JustTemmie/steam-presence/README.md

 Steam presence supports automatic startup on Windows, MacOS, and Linux.

 to install steam presence on windows, simply run the `installer.bat` file

-to install steam presence, simply run the `installer.sh` file
+to install steam presence, on linux or mac OS simply run the `installer.sh` file

 to do this, open konsole or another terminal and run this command: